Jetendar-maheshwari/PhoneBookSearch/README.md

 To set up the project, follow these steps:

-1. Clone the repository from GitHub.

-2. Navigate to the Project PhoneBook directory in your terminal.
+1. Navigate to the Project PhoneBook directory in your terminal.

-3. Install dependencies by running:
+2. Install dependencies by running:

 ```
 npm install